anartovich/streams-open-docs/content/en/docs/quickstart.md

 ## Publish payloads to the topic

-The [HTTP Poller publisher](../publishers/publisher-http-poller) will start to poll & publish the content retrieved from the target `url` as soon as the first subscriber connects to the topic.
-Polling will be automatically stopped once the last subscriber has unsubscribed from the topic.
+The [HTTP Poller publisher](/docs/publishers/publisher-http-poller) starts to poll and publish the content retrieved from the target `url` as soon as the first subscriber connects to the topic.
+The polling is automatically stopped after the last subscriber has unsubscribed from the topic.

 ## Subscribe to the topic

-Streams provide different Event-Driven [subscribers](../subscribers) to allow any consumers to subscribe to a topic.
-We will use Streams [SSE Subscriber](../subscribers/subscriber-sse) by simply opening a terminal and running the following cURL command:
+Streams provide different event-driven [subscribers](/docs/subscribers) to allow any consumers to subscribe to a topic.
+In this example, we will use Streams [SSE subscriber](/docs/subscribers/subscriber-sse) by simply opening a terminal and running the following cURL command:

 ```sh
 export BASE_URL="base-url"